Silting reduction and Calabi--Yau reduction of triangulated categories: Preliminaries

 \begin{theorem} If a triangulated category has an idempotent complete silting subcategory (respectively, $d$-cluster-tilting subcategory for some $d\ge1$), then it is idempotent complete. \end{theorem}

 As a special case of Theorem~\ref{c:idempotent-completeness-of-co-heart-implies-idempotent-completeness}, we recover the well-known result that the bounded homotopy category of finitely generated projective modules over a ring is idempotent complete.
-This theorem can be reformulated as: If $\ct$ has a bounded co-t-structure with idempotent complete co-heart, then $\ct$ is idempotent complete.
+The `silting' part of Theorem~\ref{c:idempotent-completeness-of-co-heart-implies-idempotent-completeness} is \cite[Lemma 5.2.1]{Bondarko10}.
+It can be reformulated as: If $\ct$ has a bounded co-t-structure with idempotent complete co-heart, then $\ct$ is idempotent complete.
 It can be considered as `dual' to the fact that if $\ct$ has a bounded t-structure, then $\ct$ is idempotent complete (see \cite[Theorem]{ChenLe07}).